Primary

 IMG_0142.jpg

 Geography - Understanding the world around us by exploring materials that are concrete representations of our planet using puzzle maps, flags, and land-water forms, such as islands, lakes, peninsulas, bays, and capes.
-There is also a focus on people and cultures around the world to aid in the development of the children as global citizens.
+There is also a focus on learning about people and cultures from around the world to create “global citizens”.

 • Drawing- Crayon, Pastel, Charcoal